The science of space, made visible

 2x

-Cognitive performance in green buildings
+Cognitive performance in optimised buildings

 17 yrs